what causes, symptoms, treatment and prevention

 At the time of the appointment, the doctor will ask for information about the patient’s complaint, his health history and will perform a physical examination.
 “An important data that must be raised by the professional is related to the use of medication.
 Therefore, it is necessary to have in hand the names of any drugs used”, explains geriatrician Arnaldo Aires Peixoto Junior, from HUWC-UFC.

-The doctor explains that there is no specific test to diagnose mental confusion and, to investigate the possible causes of the symptom, laboratory and imaging tests (such as chest X-ray, cranial tomography, etc.) causes of this picture.
+The doctor clarifies that there is no specific exam to diagnose mental confusion and, to investigate the possible causes of the symptom, laboratory and imaging tests (such as chest X-ray, cranial tomography, etc.) causes of this picture.

 Find out how the treatment is done